raja-aiml/webex-mcp-server/docs/PROJECT_STRUCTURE.md

 ## Package Descriptions

-### cmd/webex-mcp-server
+### main.go
 The main application entry point.
 Contains minimal code - just flag parsing and application initialization.
+Keeping it in the root is a common Go pattern for single-binary applications.

 ### internal/app
 Application lifecycle management including: